lokijota/Azure-RPi-BME680/README.md

 ## Base setup instructions (if you're starting from scratch)

 Start by following these instructions to set up the Zero: [Basic Device Setup](DeviceSetup.md) .
 If you already have one running, just remember to enable I2C.
-After this, you'll need to install some aditional libraries in the device, related either to the BME680 sensor or to Azure.
+After this, you'll need to install some additional libraries in the device, related either to the BME680 sensor or to Azure.
 To do this, follow the steps here: [Libraries setup](BME680Setup.md) .
-When you finish these two, you'll have a C application installed that prints out the sensor's readings, and all the required dependencies for what follows.
+When you finish these two, you'll have a C application compiled that prints out the sensor's readings to the screen, and all the required dependencies for what follows.

 ## Get formatted sensor readings and push them to Azure

-After the setup is done, you'll need to make make changes to make sure that:
+After the setup is done, you'll need to make make changes so that:
-- the readings are captured in a format simple to process in Azure (I picked CSV, JSON would be another good option)
+- the readings are captured in a format simple to process in Azure (I picked CSV, but JSON would be another good option)
 - have code to send the readings to Azure IoT Hub.

 To do this, follow [these steps](DeviceUploadData.md)